fainges/R-APSIM/README.md

 Release Notes
 =============

+### 0.9.2

+-   loadApsim has new option: skipEmpty, which will skip output files with no data.
+-   prepareMet now writes dates in AU format to handle Apsim 7.9 which can now read dates in addition to year/day

 ### 0.9.1

 -   loadMet now allows met files to be streamed.
 Just pass it the complete url.